Olinguito: Discovery

-Its discovery was announced on 15 August 2013 by Kristofer Helgen, the curator of mammals at the Smithsonian National Museum of Natural History, olingo expert Roland Kays of the North Carolina Museum of Natural Sciences and collaborators.
+Its discovery was announced on 15 August 2013 by Kristofer Helgen, curator of mammals at the Smithsonian National Museum of Natural History, Ecuadorian biologist Miguel Pinto, olingo expert Roland Kays of the North Carolina Museum of Natural Sciences and collaborators.
 Helgen discovered specimens of the species in storage at The Field Museum in Chicago and used DNA testing to confirm a new species.
 In 1923 a small pool of olinguitos were collected by researchers in Ecuador.
 However, they were misidentified by the researchers who mistook them for their relative, the kinkajou as the distinct species share common characteristics.

 The researchers who identified the species were unable to discover any local names specific to it.

 The discovery was the first identification of a new mammal species of the order Carnivora in the Americas in 35 years.
 Olinguitos were regularly seen and even publicly exhibited decades before they were recognized as members of a new species.
 The animal had previously been confused with its taxonomic cousins, the olingos.
 One such example was Ringerl, an olinguito who lived in the National Zoo in Washington, D.C., for a year and also toured many other zoos.
 Researchers unsuccessfully tried to breed her with olingos, not realizing she was a different species.
 Ringerl died in 1976 at the Bronx Zoo.